satyam93sinha/conceptual-mind-maps/system_design_mind_maps/DB-multi-master-replication.md

 	•	Conflict-free replicated data types (CRDTs).
 	•	Why It’s Needed:
 	•	Concurrent updates can lead to conflicting data states.
+	-> complex mechanisms for prevention or detection and reconciliation of conflicting changes.
+Techniques typically used for these purposes are versioning, vector clocks, gossiping and read repair (e.g. in Dynamo) and convergent or commutative datatypes (e.g. in Riak).

 c.
 Architectures